Financial fraud in digital transactions is a growing concern as technology advances, and more and more people embrace digital transactions.

 Digital Footprint data:

-Digital footprint data includes information about an individual’s online activity, such as their search history, social media activity, and online purchases.
+Digital footprint data includes information about an individual’s online activity, such as search history, social media activity, and online purchases.
 Unlike an ID, a digital footprint can’t be stolen or falsified.

 By analyzing this data, financial institutions can better understand a potential customer’s behavior and financial habits, which can be useful in identifying potential fraud.